-Applications are now invited for an Academic Clinical Fellowship in Neurology at ST4 level.
+Applications are now invited for an Academic Clinical Fellowship in Neurology at ST3 level.
 This new post has been created as part of the NHS England (NHSE)/National Institution for Health Research programme of Integrated Academic Training and offers candidates a comprehensive experience of clinical academic medicine working alongside internationally renowned clinicians and researchers.

 We are seeking highly motivated, enthusiastic individuals with the potential to excel in both their clinical and academic training and who have the ambition to be the next generation of academic clinicians.
+Applicants are expected to have a particular interest in Dementia or other neurodegenerative disorders such as Parkinson's disease (PD) or motor neuron disease (MND).
+This can include both preclinical (ie model systems, drug screens, identification of therapeutic targets) or clinical (i.e. imaging, biomarkers) research.